 Enjoy the five villages early in the morning (before 10am) or in late afternoon (after 4pm), before and after the daytrip pack descends.
 For midday, the busiest time in the villages, take the ATC electric shuttle bus (free if you’ve already bought a Cinque Terre Card) up into the hills for lunch, then join a trailhead to walk back down.

 Portovenere is not one of the Five Lands but just as pretty and still part of the National Park.
-Quieter in part thanks to the lack of train connection, so you’ll have to get the ferry.
-It’s a larger than the main villages and absorbs crowds better; a good choice for lunch and some relaxed shopping.
+It’s quieter thanks to the lack of train connection, so you’ll have to get the ferry, or the bus from La Spezia.
+It’s larger than the main villages and absorbs crowds better; a good choice for lunch and some relaxed shopping.

 The Italian Riviera is bursting with day trip options ripe for exploration.
 There are endless beach resorts along the coast – each one as pretty as the last – ideal for lunch and a swim: Levanto, Bonassola, Camogli, Chiavari, Lerici.
 But my top tip, if you want something equating the Cinque Terre experience minus the crowds: take the bus from La Spezia to the incredibly pretty Tellaro, along the Gulf of Poets.
 With a bit of advance planning, you can walk from Tellaro to Lerici, then ferry to Portovenere and back to the Cinque Terre.